 Last week we had our webcast: “Oracle EBS R12: The Key to a Successful China Expansion” and today we bring you the Q&A transcript.
-If you missed the webcast and would like to go over the recording, click here.

 Are we required to implement MLS if we’re rolling out Oracle in China?

 MLS itself is not mandatory; though it can be an asset when it comes to inputting.
 We also have alternate solutions, ITC has helped some customers implement the localization solution without installing Oracle MLS.
 However, we have alternate solutions to implement UTF8, or Unicode Transformation Format.
 IT Convergence provides MLS and non-MLS solutions to our customers, though from our experience, we’ve found the vast majority choose to go with a MLS solution.

 Do most of your clients with international operations (incl.
 China) deploy R12 with one global instance architecture or multiple instances?